by Erin Gloeckner

 - Train your brain for risk assessment.
 Focus on your individual team members and help strengthen their capacity to make risk-aware decisions in their own roles.
 Provide risk assessment and risk management training–even basic training that will enable your staff to recognize risks that emerge from the work they do each day.
 If you need a hand, engage a Center consultant to facilitate a Risk Bow Tie workshop with one or more of your staff teams.
 Using the simple Risk Bow Tie technique, your staff members can learn to identify risks and think through the nuances of specific risks, including brainstorming preventive and reactive controls to reduce the likelihood and severity of risks.
 Our Risk Bow Tie workshops have helped nonprofit teams take ownership for risks specific to their own departments; they have also helped nonprofit teams identify shared risks that warrant a collaborative risk management approach.

 Keep your good intentions close to heart, and learn from these risk management lessons.
 Embrace risk management but don’t weigh down your risk-taking capabilities with excessive process or risk-aversion.
 Risk management should be the best friend of your nonprofit–the one who holds you back before you do something stupid, and who also pushes you to live boldly and achieve your dreams.

 Want to learn more about good risk management intentions going awry?
 Engage the Center team as your risk consulting partner, and we will share lessons learned throughout our 25 years serving as a trusted risk advisor and partner to diverse nonprofits across the sector.

-Erin Gloeckner is Director of Consulting Services at the Nonprofit Risk Management Center.
-She welcomes your questions about the Center’s consulting services, and about avoiding organizational drag and evolving risk management programs to inspire organizational agility.
-Erin can be reached at 703.777.3504 or firstname.lastname@example.org.
+Erin Gloeckner is the former Director of Consulting Services at the Nonprofit Risk Management Center.
+The NRMC welcomes your questions about NRMC consulting services, and about avoiding organizational drag and evolving risk management programs to inspire organizational agility.
+Contact our team at 703.777.3504 or firstname.lastname@example.org.